n8n-io/n8n-docs/docs/integrations/builtin/credentials/ollama.md

 If you're self-hosting n8n on the same machine as Ollama, you may run into issues if they're running in different containers.

-For this setup, open a specific port for n8n to communicate with Ollama by setting the `OLLAMA_ORIGINS` variable, adjusting `OLLAMA_HOST` to an address the other container can access, or use something like [ngrok](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-use-ollama-with-ngrok){:target=_blank .external-link} to expose your Ollama service.
+For this setup, open a specific port for n8n to communicate with Ollama by setting the `OLLAMA_ORIGINS` variable or adjusting `OLLAMA_HOST` to an address the other container can access.

 Refer to Ollama's [How can I allow additional web origins to access Ollama?](https://github.com/ollama/ollama/blob/main/docs/faq.md#how-can-i-allow-additional-web-origins-to-access-ollama){:target=_blank .external-link} for more information.